Appliscale/cloud-security-audit/README.md

 ```
 $ cloud-security-audit --service ec2
 ```
 You can narrow the audit to a region, by using the flag `-r` or `--region`.
-Tyr also supports AWS profiles - to specify profile use the flag `-p` or `--profile`.
+Cloud Security Audit also supports AWS profiles - to specify profile use the flag `-p` or `--profile`.

 #### Example output